 Infectious diseases are among the most critical health problems for people living in both the developed and developing world.
 Emerging pathogens, from HIV/AIDS to SARS to avian influenza, are a constant and rapidly evolving threat.

-The Center for Infectious Diseases at the University of North Carolina at Chapel Hill is an internationally recognized leader in infectious disease research and training.
+The Division of Infectious Diseases at the University of North Carolina at Chapel Hill is an internationally recognized leader in infectious disease research, training, and clinical care.

-UNC is ranked #9 for AIDS specialty programs by U.S. News & World Report.
+UNC is consistently ranked in the top 10 AIDS specialty programs by U.S. News & World Report.

 Global Programs (takes you to the Institute for Global Health & Infectious Diseases)